(A section of Karel Thole’s cover for the 1962 Italian edition of Starman’s Quest (1958), Robert Silverberg)

 1. MAPPING A TERRITORY

 As a trained historian, I am fascinating by the process of “knowing” and “mapping” a period in time.
 I am possessed by my own ambitions of encyclopedism and particularly enjoy the theme of encyclopedism within fiction—lists of invented articles, books comprised of collated knowledge, even Dune (1965) and its obsession with shifting between all perspectives.
 To steal a phrase from a recent book I reviewed, I relish in the act of creating a “morphology” of science fiction and its variables.
-Let us be clear, I am a believer in the process, not the possibility of such dreams actualized.
+Let me be clear, I am a believer in the process, not the possibility of such dreams actualized.
 The latter is impossible… But the journey across the inclines and declines beckons.

 2. FICTION AS HISTORICAL OBJECT